CyberT33N/YouTube-Bulk-Music-Player/README.md

 ```
 For me on windows the current path was inside of the Puppeteer folder inside of the node_modules folder thats why I went 5 folder back with ../../../../../
 You may have to change this depend on your OS

+- YouTube must be displayed in english because the Bot is parsing text on website like "Video unavailable"!
+For default we already use **'--lang=en'**

 # Features
 - Randomise YouTube URL´s for fresh music feeling each new start!